Holden Astra: Fifth generation (AH; 2004)

 The fifth generation AH Astra, based on GM's T platform Opel Astra H was launched in November 2004 as a five-door hatchback only, manufactured in Belgium, selling alongside a Polish-built Astra TS sedan and hatchback.
 The sedan and hatchback TS Astra models carried an "Astra Classic" badge, but were finally dropped in late 2005, replaced by the Holden Viva, a rebadged Daewoo Lacetti.
 Between 2003 and 2004, the Holden Viva was marketed in Australia as a Daewoo Lacetti before Holden withdrew the brand from Australia due to unsustainably poor sales amid quality & reliability issues.

 Like the previous generation, the AH series was found to provide an "average" level of safety according to the 2008 Used Car Safety Ratings.
 At launch, AH Astras came with front- and side-impact airbags as standard inclusions, allowing the Astra to receive a three-star ANCAP crash safety rating.

+Holden did not offer the Astra H sedan due to the presence of the Vectra C, later Holden Viva (Daewoo Lacetti) and even later Holden Epica (Daewoo Tosca) sedans.

 Holden suspended importation of the AH Astra on 20 April 2009, citing currency fluctuations, perceived poor resale value and build quality problems.
 Holden's import cessation, which resulted in no Astras arriving during June and July 2009, coincided with the introduction of the Holden Cruze, reported to be the direct replacement for the Holden Astra.
 On 31 August 2009, Holden confirmed that the cessation of Astra imports would become permanent, with no intention of further imports of either the then current AH series or the next generation car.
 Holden stated their small car efforts would now be focused on the new Cruze, instead of the unsuccessful Astra.